gyorilab/indra_world/doc/service.rst

 are under the indra_models/test1_newlines/ key base.
 The list of files for each corpus are as follows

 - `statements.json`: a JSON dump of assembled INDRA Statements.
-As of May 2020, each statement's JSON representation is on a separate line in this file.
+  Each statement's JSON representation is on a separate line in this file.
-  Any corpus uploaded before that has a standard JSON structure.
   This is the main file that CauseMos needs to ingest for UI interaction.

-- `raw_statements.json`: a JSON dump of raw INDRA Statements.
-This file is typically not needed in downstream usage, however, the INDRA curation service needs to have access to it for internal assembly tasks.

 - `metadata.json`: a JSON file containing key-value pairs that describe the corpus.
 The standard keys in this file are as follows: